Image

 Flavored Fluoride Floss

 Flavored floss is another great option for making flossing fun.
-Gone are the days of boring flavorless floss.
-Both traditional floss and floss picks can be found in a wide variety of flavors that kids enjoy like fruit punch and bubble gum.
-Look for flavored floss with added fluoride to help provide even more protection against cavities for your child’s teeth.
+Gone are the days of boring, flavorless floss.
+Today, both traditional floss and floss picks come in a wide variety of kid-friendly flavors like fruit punch and bubble gum.
+When paired with better brushing techniques, flavored floss—especially options with added fluoride—can provide extra protection against cavities and help keep your child’s teeth healthy.

 Talk to Your Child’s Dentist

-Call our Houston Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Contact our dental office in houston to make an appointment with a dentist who may be able to help you find out more about this topic and improve your oral health.